Graduation Requirements FAQ

 - Enrolling in another four-year institution and transferring the credits to MSU.

-And remember this: To transfer credits to MSU, you must earn at least a 2.0 in the course you wish to transfer, or a 2.0 average of all courses you completed at another college or university.
+And remember this: To transfer credits to MSU, you must earn at least a 2.0 in the course you wish to transfer.
 The course(s), needless to say, cannot duplicate courses you've completed at MSU.